bytebase/bytebase.com-old/content/docs/en/change-database/change-workflow.md

 title: Change Workflow
 ---

-SQL Review is the classic and widely used process for developers and DBAs to coordinate database schema changes.

-Developers first submit their SQL statement for DBA to review.
+For a typical change workflow, a developer first submits the SQL statement for DBA to review.
 After review is approved, the SQL statement will then be applied to the corresponding database.
 For a single change, this step would normally be repeated for each environment (e.g. integration, staging, prod).

-To facilitate this heavily used process, Bytebase has designed a comprehensive interface to unify the stage progression and the collaboration experience into a single page.
+To facilitate this heavily used process, Bytebase has designed a comprehensive dashboard to unify the stage progression and the collaboration experience into a single page.

 ![Issue detail interface](/static/docs/issue-view-annotated.png)